 Burgundy’s best red wines, distinguished for their aromas of red fruit and spices, are made from Pinot Noir.
 Pinot Noir-based wines typically have a lot of aging potential.
 The juice of pinot noir is colorless.
 The pigment in the grape skin gives the wine its red color during maceration and the subsequent time it spends in the fermentation tank.

-What are the Historical Sites in Burgundy?
+What are the Historical Sites of Burgundy?

 Here is a list of some of the most attractive historical sites in Burgundy: